tang-yifu/EMMC-Code/README.md

 ## Files
 We keep maintaining the codes and updating the newest versions, including error corrections, functional additions, etc.

-The following file helps you realize the results in the paper.
+The following file helps you realize the results of the paper.
+You are encouraged to put the file in the same dictionary of the CSV data with respect to different data sets.

 ### Section 3

 'compare_with_cent.ipynb': The code in order to compare the performance in Section 3.3 under both imbalanced and balanced cases of the EdgeIIoT Dataset.
-(Figure 5) Updated on 10th, Aug, 2023.
+(Figure 5) Updated on 15th, Aug, 2023.

 'EdgeIIoT_select_redistribution': The code in order to compare the performance in Section 3.3 under a balanced setting and repeat the experiment of the EdgeIIoT Dataset.
-(Table 6) Updated on 10th, Aug, 2023.
+(Table 6) Updated on 15th, Aug, 2023.

 ### Section 4